hafizhadi/dl-specialization-rehashed/README.md

 # dl-specialization-rehashed
-A series of self-made exercises made to match the exercises found on Coursera's Deep Learning Specialization
+A series of self-made exercises made to match the exercises found on Coursera's Deep Learning Specialization.